raxden/rater/README.md

 Android Rater
 ==========

 Android Rater is a library that prompts the user to rate the application if application has been launched 7 times and it has been 3 days since the first launch by default.
+Works on Android 2.3 (API level 10) and upwards.

 [![Release](https://img.shields.io/github/release/raxden/AndroidRater.svg?label=maven central)](https://jitpack.io/#raxden/AndroidRater/) [![API](https://img.shields.io/badge/API-10%2B-green.svg?style=flat)](https://android-arsenal.com/api?level=10)